voidism/pywordseg/README.md

 ### Install with Pip
   - `$ pip install pywordseg`
-  - the module will automatically download the models while your first import for about 2 minutes.
+  - the module will automatically download the models while your first import for about 1 minute.

 ### Install manually
   - `$ git clone https://github.com/voidism/pywordseg`